sderosiaux/guidelines-to-create-a-strong-website/README.md

 ```
   - Try to make your website working without JS (use server-side rendering)
   - Validate your pages syntax using https://validator.w3.org/nu/?doc=http%3A%2F%2Fwww.twitter.com to quickly grab some bits of warnings and things not properly HTML standard or things you forgot.
 You probably have errors but it's because it's a bit too old and strict. ;-)
+  - Use a clear and proper wording in your website.
+Check this out: https://uxplanet.org/effective-writing-for-your-ui-things-to-avoid-f6084e94e009